The Kubernetes platform.

 $ drycc login http://drycc.example.com Opening browser to http://drycc.example.com/v2/login/drycc/?key=4ccc81ee2dce4349ad5261ceffe72c71 Waiting for login... .o.Logged in as admin Configuration file written to /root/.drycc/client.json

-Drycc Workflow supports three different types of applications, Buildpacks, Dockerfiles and Docker Images.
-Our first application will be a simple Docker Image-based application, so you don't have to wrestle with checking out code.
+Drycc Workflow supports three different types of applications, Buildpacks, Dockerfiles and Container Images.
+Our first application will be a simple Container Image-based application, so you don't have to wrestle with checking out code.

 drycc create to create a new application on Drycc Workflow.
 If you do not

 specify a name for your application, Workflow automatically generates a